wso2/docs-is/en/docs/learn/multi-channel-self-registration-and-account-confirmation.md

     ```

     !!!
 Note
-        - If the preferred channel is not specified in the request, the server will decide the
+        - If the preferred channel has not been specified in the request, the server will
-        notification channel if the `enable_resolve_notification_channel` property is `enabled`.
+        decide which notification channel to use.
+If the `enable_resolve_notification_channel`
-        Notified channel will be returned in the `notificationChannel`.
+        property is set to `true`, the notification channel that was used will be returned
+        in the response with the `notificationChannel` parameter.

         - **NOTE:** If the above property is not enabled the user will be notified via
         the channel specfied by `default_notification_channel`
-        proerty in `deployement.toml`.
+        proerty in `deployment.toml`.

         - For more information, see [Notification channel selection criteria](../.
         ./learn/extended-self-registration-api-and-account-confirmation-api/#notification-channel-selection-criteria).

-3. If the notification channel is **EMAIL**, navigate to the email address and and click
+3. If the notification channel is **EMAIL**, access the relevant email account and and click
 the button or the confirmation link.
 Then the user account will be unlocked.

     !!!
 Note